 Tour of San Francisco International Airport (PDF)

 The SFO terminal is a perfect place to start getting acquainted with San Francisco before you leave to the city, or wrap up before you return home.
-To download a PDF map, click here.
+To access an interactive map, click here.

 What's New at SFO

 San Francisco International Flight Update